nbloomf/jetpack/readme.txt

 **Enhancements**

 * Admin Page: redesign Development mode banner. #5186
+* Admin Page: when user is non admin, Protect module is inactive and they have no access to Stats, don't break the UI trying to go to At a Glance which isn't accessible by them and instead display Apps tab. #5395
 * Documentation: Improvements to README.md sections about development workflow and clarification about Node versions required for the build tasks. #5428
 * Related Posts: add posts to the WP REST API Post Response. #3425
 * Widgets: new 'My Community' widget displaying people who recently interacted with your site. #3358